conda-forge/conda-forge.github.io/docs/glossary.md

 ## CLI

 Command Line Interface.
-A program in which commands are entered as text, one line at a time, for a computer to execute.
-This is done in the Miniforge Prompt in Windows, and in a terminal in macOS and Linux. `conda` is executed in a CLI.
+A textual interface of a program that allows the user to control the program with a single command line, which is entered in a command-line environment, such as the Miniforge Prompt on Windows, or a terminal on MacOS and Linux.
+An example of a program offering a CLI is `conda`.

 [Learn More](https://en.wikipedia.org/wiki/Command-line_interface).